lifeatedelab/praktikum-basis-data/MODUL 2/MODUL2-ENG.md

 ### 3. Multiplication (*)
 Multiplication is used to multiply two values.
+- Displays a column of numbers whose value is multiplied by 5

 ```sql
 SELECT column1, column2, column2 * number FROM table_name;
 ```